Plut0r/Image-editor/README.md

-# Easy Image Editor project
+# An Image Editor project

 This was inspired by [Coding Nepal Image Editor Project](https://youtu.be/GAdfZJEl1Vs).